marios-zindilis/website-sources/posts/gitpython-clone-remote-repository/index.md

 ---
 title: Clone a remote repository with GitPython
-Description: How to clone a remote repository using GitPython
+description: How to clone a remote repository using GitPython
 first-published: 2015-02-08
 ---